canro91/canro91.github.io/_posts/2021-01-18-LinqGuide.md

 ## 7. Three common LINQ mistakes

-Now that we know what LINQ is and the most common LINQ methods, let's go through three common mistakes we make when using LINQ methods in our code.
+It's easy to start using LINQ.
+But, it's easy to use misuse some of its methods.
+Here are three common mistakes when using LINQ:

 ### 1. Write Count instead of Any